 Practical Areas to Check Before Assuming a Major Failure

+When a washing machine stops draining, it is easy to assume the appliance has broken down.
+In many situations, the explanation is far simpler.
 One of the first components worth checking is the pump filter.
 Most modern washers include a small access panel near the bottom front of the machine.
 Inside sits a cylindrical filter that can usually be unscrewed by hand.
 Removing lint, coins, or debris from this filter frequently restores proper drainage.

 The drain hose also deserves attention.
 Because it sits behind the appliance, it is easy to overlook.
+When examining the hose, look for:

 - A sharp bend restricting water flow